ethanokamura/perfectline/src/content/cpp-101/varaibles.md

 (Try not to use `auto` unless necessary)

 Here's a quick breakdown of how to use variables:
-1. **Declaration**: To create a variable, specify the type of data it will hold and a give it a name.
+1. **Declaration**: To create a variable, specify the type of data it will hold and give it a name.
 2. **Initialization**: After declaring a variable, you can also assign an initial value to it.
 This sets the initial content of the variable.
 Without initialization, the variable `x` will hold a "garbage value" more on this later.
 3. **Usage**: You can then use the variable in your code.
 For example, you can perform operations on it, print its value, or use it in calculations.